andtos90/andtos90-website/src/data/resume.md

 ##### _Teacher_ from **Sep 2015 to Sep 2015**

-I teached to high school students just graduated in computer science.
+I taught to high school students just graduated in computer science.

-The class was divided in 4 parts and I teached 2 of them.
+The class was divided in 4 parts and I taught 2 of them.
 The first part main topic was computer networks, in particular the theory of physical layer.
 The second part was more practical and I introduced different CMS' and we talked about virtualization with Virtual Machines and Docker.

 The class total length was 64 hours (40 + 24).